-In 1978, the United States Congress passed legislation proclaiming the first Sunday after Labor Day as National Grandparents Day, said Donna Butts, the executive director of Generations United, an organization that focuses on intergenerational strategies.
-President Jimmy Carter signed the proclamation that began the observation.
+In 1978, President Jimmy Carter signed a proclamation marking the first Sunday after Labor Day as National Grandparents Day, according to Donna Butts, the executive director of Generations United, an organization that focuses on intergenerational strategies.

-“It was a little known holiday until 2012, when Generations United began spearheading an annual campaign to encourage all generations to ‘Do Something Grand’ and engage with another generation on Grandparents Day,” Butts told TODAY Parents.
+“It was a little-known holiday until 2012, when Generations United began spearheading an annual campaign to encourage all generations to ‘Do Something Grand’ and engage with another generation on Grandparents Day,” Butts tells TODAY.com.

 What is Grandparents Day?

 Grandparents Day is a time to pause and appreciate the older generations of our families.